Pere Marquette 1225: Donation to the MSU

-In 1955, Forest Akers, the Michigan State University trustee and the former VP of Dodge Motors, was asked by C&O chairman Cyrus Eaton if the university would be interested in having a steam locomotive (Eaton did not want to scrap the locomotives but was having a hard time finding places that would accept them) so that engineering students would have a piece of real equipment to study.
-Akers proposed the idea to the university's president John Hannah, who accepted the gift of No. 1225.
-When he told the dean of the College of Engineering about the gift, the dean said that Engineering was not interested in an obsolete locomotive.
-Hannah then called up Dr. Rollin Baker, director of the MSU Museum and told him that he was getting a locomotive.
-The C&O then instructed the yardmaster at New Buffalo to send one to the Wyoming Shops for a cosmetic restoration and repainting with the name Chesapeake and Ohio on the side.
+In 1955, C&O chairman Cyrus Eaton was trying to find a way to keep steam locomotives from the scrapyard.
+He asked Forest Akers, a Michigan State University trustee and the former VP of Dodge Motors, whether the university would be interested in having one so that engineering students would have a piece of real equipment to study.
+Akers proposed the idea to the university's president John Hannah, who accepted the gift.
+But when Hannah told the dean of the College of Engineering about it, the dean said that Engineering was not interested in an obsolete locomotive.
+Hannah then called up Rollin Baker, director of the MSU Museum, and told him he was getting a locomotive.
+The C&O instructed the yardmaster at New Buffalo to send a locomotive to the Wyoming Shops for a cosmetic restoration and repainting with the name Chesapeake and Ohio on the side.
 Lighted number boards were added as was the standard for C&O engines, though the PM never used them.
-Eventually, the Michigan State Trust for Railway Preservation, operating at the Steam Railway Institute, decided to remove these.
-No. 1225 was the last engine in the line, i.e. easiest to get out.
+The Michigan State Trust for Railway Preservation, operating at the Steam Railway Institute, later removed them.
+No. 1225 was the last engine in the line—i.e., the easiest to get out.

-Baker received the gift of No. 1225 in June 1957 when it was brought to campus.
-The locomotive remained on static display near Spartan Stadium on the Michigan State campus in East Lansing, Michigan for more than a decade.
-While on display, a child by the name of Chris Van Allsburg used to stop by No. 1225 on football weekends, on his way to the game with his father.
-He later stated that the engine was the inspiration for his 1985 book, The Polar Express.
+In June 1957, the locomotive was brought to campus in East Lansing, Michigan.
+It remained on static display near Spartan Stadium for more than a decade.
+A young Chris Van Allsburg used to stop by No. 1225 on football weekends on his way to the game with his father.
+He later said that the engine was the inspiration for his 1985 book, The Polar Express.